 If a family law, paternity, or domestic violence case already exists, you file the proper forms requesting child support orders within that case.
 A temporary support order usually comes through within three to six weeks, though it can take longer depending on the circumstances.

-One important thing to know: child support does not go back to a date before you filed the paperwork.
+One important thing you need to understand child support does not go back to a date before you filed the paperwork.
 The clock starts when you file, not when you separated.
-Do not wait.

-Hidden Income Is Real.
-And It Changes Everything.
+Hidden Income Is Real & It Changes Everything

 Suspect the other parent is not disclosing their full income?
 This is exactly what Miod and Company, LLP investigates.
 Our forensic accountants find what standard income verification misses.
 Contact us to find out what a financial investigation could uncover in your case.